polywrap/documentation/src/docs/tutorials/new-create-wraps/part-one/project-manifest.md

 </Tabs>

 // TODO: link to interface docs
-There is one additional type of project called an interface wrap (with type `interface`), which is used to define a wrap interface that can be implemented by other wraps or plugins.
+There is one additional type of project called an "interface wrap" (with type `interface`), which is used to define a wrap interface that can be implemented by other wraps or plugins.
 We'll discuss interface wraps in greater detail later on in the tutorial.

 ### **Source**